Alicia Barmon is a Somatic Psychotherapist and Yoga Therapist in Frederick, MD.

 Exploring the Bodymind

-My work as a yoga teacher and bodyworker deeply informs my approach as a therapist.
-While talk therapy has a critical role in healing, I believe that working with the body and understanding the bodymind furthers our capacity to honor our truth and live from a more integrated place.
+My work as a Yoga Therapist and bodyworker deeply informs my approach as a psychotherapist.
+While talk therapy has a critical role in healing, I believe that working with the physical and energy bodies furthers our capacity to honor our truth and live from a more integrated place.

 Because we are acculturated to override the heart and belly brains, we miss life promoting information in the form of sensations and emotions.
 Our thought obsessed culture, invites us to ignore the myriad signals of the bodymind.
-Taking the time to slow down and orient to the body, can be life changing and in some cases life saving.
+Taking the time to slow down and orient to the physical and energy bodies, can be life changing and in some cases life saving.

 Somatic Experiencing is a powerful modality that works directly with the nervous system.
 A healthy nervous system pendulates between sympathetic and the parasympathetic with relative ease.
 We know we are working with traumatic stress when the nervous system gets stuck.